jamie2210/C1_MS2_DCG/README.md

 I chose this font as it stood out to me as a strong and bold font that represented Batman well.
 It is also easy to read which is good for the target audience.

 ### Structure
-The page is structure in a user friendly and visually appealing way.
+The page is structured in a user friendly and visually appealing way.
 Upon arriving the user will see a simple display with clear instructions to what the site offers and where to find the rules of each game.

 The website consists of four separate pages and rules modals:
 - A homepage with a with clear navigation to the games and rules.